speguero/powerpkg/README.md

 5    | A package file was not found.
 6    | No task entries were processed.
 7    | A task entry is missing required information.

+## License

+powerpkg is licensed under the MIT license, so that all PowerShell administrators can take advantage of this project I have worked very hard on.
+You guys rock!